A Helpful Guide for Understanding Your Most Powerful Dreams

 Solution: If you frequently dream of falling, you may need to take some time to bond with and seek support from a friend or family member.
 Talking about your needs and fears can help you feel more loved and cared for.
 Pay attention to who is in the dream, where you are, how old you are or what the emotional state is.

-Perhaps an experience you had as child or a pattern you witnessed in your family is holding you back from making a career move, getting out of a co-dependent relationship or making you think you need a relationship to be happy.
+Perhaps an experience you had as a child or a pattern you witnessed in your family is holding you back from making a career move, getting out of a co-dependent relationship, or making you think you need a relationship to be happy.

 7. Dreams About Death